shakhor-shual/walkman/README.md

 Terraform & Ansible bunch for GitOps-like style.
 If even this seems too much, just think of Walkman as a dynamic inventory script that gives Ansible automatic access to setting up the infrastructure deployed and managed using with Walkman.
-Well, or just consider it a script for the automatic installation of a set of basic DevOps tools on a fresh Linux system (Debian/Ubuntu and CentOs/RHEL/Amazon Linux are supported).
-But in general, Walkman was conceived as a small "Swiss-Army-Knife" for DevOps routines. )
+If all of the above doesn't interest you, just consider this as script to automatically install a bunch of core DevOps tools on a new Linux system (Debian/Ubuntu and CentOs/RHEL/Amazon Linux are supported).
+In general, Walkman was conceived as a small “Swiss Army knife” for DevOps-routines.

 ## Quick Start:
 Walkman is just a single  bash script(cw4d.sh) that, when run without parameters,